What are GeoFences?

-Employers often struggle with improving business efficiency, especially if large numbers of employees work off-site, making service calls or deliveries.
-This is one of the many reasons why employers may choose to check the movements of their workers with fleet GPS tracking systems.
-There are many ways businesses can use a GPS vehicle tracking system with features like geo-fencing to help improve customer service, time, and route management for their employees, resulting in a more productive workforce.
+Employers often struggle to improve business efficiency, especially if many employees work off-site, making service calls or deliveries.
+This is one of the many reasons employers may choose to check their workers’ movements with fleet GPS tracking systems.
+There are many ways businesses can utilise a GPS vehicle tracking system featuring geofencing to enhance customer service, time management, and route planning for their employees, ultimately resulting in a more productive workforce.

-The first step to take when you want to monitor employee movement is to provide employees with proper education on the data collected and how GPS tracking can benefit both your business and their safety, giving them peace of mind.
+The first step when monitoring employee movement is to properly educate employees on the data collected and how GPS tracking can benefit their business and safety, giving them peace of mind.
 Then, select a GPS tracking device for your fleet vehicles.

-Each of these devices has its own set of features for specific applications.
-Keep Track GPS can help you select the right fleet GPS tracking system for checking your fleet, helping to ensure that you have the features that will be most useful for you.
-Our full-featured tracking system, which is available with the majority of the trackers we offer, enables you to check your employees’ movements, travel routes, speed, stops, harsh braking, and acceleration with the smartphone mobile app.
+Each device has its own set of features for specific applications.
+Keep Track GPS can help you select the right fleet tracking system for your fleet, ensuring that you have the most valuable features.
+With our smartphone mobile app, our full-featured tracking system enables you to monitor your employees’ movements, travel routes, speed, stops, harsh braking, and acceleration.

 Geo-fencing entails utilising GPS technology to establish a digital perimeter in various places, such as construction zones, delivery zones, residences, workplaces, commercial venues, storage facilities, or even an entire state.

-If the asset you are tracking leaves your controlled radius (jumps your digital fence) or performs a specific activity (exceeds the speed limit), the device can alert the driver, and you’ll also be notified via an alert.
+Suppose the asset you are tracking leaves your controlled radius (jumps your digital fence) or performs a specific activity (exceeding the speed limit).
+A hardwired device can alert the driver and send an alert notification.

-Geo-fences can now be downloaded directly from our Telematics Software onto supported devices.
-This gives the device knowledge of which geofence it is in, allowing for a wide range of new applications.
+Geo-fences can be downloaded directly from our Fleet Management Software onto supported devices, providing the device with knowledge of its current geo-fence, which enables a broader range of new applications.
 Benefits of geofencing include:

 • Driver behaviour includes setting custom speed limits on private property, such as a mine site, and triggering a buzzer when the driver exceeds the limit.

-• Disabling cellular communication (and GPS fixes for a period) in a sensitive area, such as at an airport or on an oil rig,
+• Turning off cellular communication (and GPS fixes for a period) in a sensitive area, such as at an airport or on an oil rig,

-• Using alternate logging parameters, depending on the area a device is in, to achieve perfect battery life
+• Depending on the area a device is in, periodic or movement-based parameters can be used to achieve the perfect battery life.

 • Turning on a vehicle’s emergency lights in a specific geographical location

-Once you have equipped your company's vehicles with the tracking devices you prefer, you can proceed to establish your personalisations on the tracking system.
-Options include tracking speed, idle time, and breaks.
+Once you have equipped your company’s vehicles with your preferred tracking devices, you can establish your personalisations.
+The Options include tracking speed, idle time, and breaks.

-With advancements in global positioning system technology [GPS], geo-fencing is one of the best ways to check vehicle movement so that you can manage routes and work times for better efficiency.
-Here are a few quick and effortless ways you can set up geo-fences to examine aspects of your vehicle and product movement.
+Global positioning system (GPS) technology, geo-fencing is one of the best ways to track vehicle movement.
+It allows you to manage routes and work times for better efficiency.
+Here are a few quick and effortless ways to set up geo-fences to track aspects of your vehicle and product movement.
 Some of these ways are detailed below.

 Visibility

 With geo-fencing enabled, you can show your vehicles that enter or leave certain areas.
-This allows you to record the time they arrive and leave designated areas, how long they spent onsite, the speed they were travelling at, and how they behaved (both on and between job sites).
+This allows you to record when they arrive and leave designated areas, how long they spend on site, their travel speed, and their behaviour (both on and between job sites).

-This information will help you measure and compare productivity, so you can find your company vehicles that have been misused.
+This information will help you measure and compare productivity to identify vehicles that are not being used efficiently.
 Tracking the availability of vehicles within your business fleet also means you can assign jobs based on the nearest vehicle or equipment, minimising time and money spent completing tasks.

 Using GPS Tracking Data for Maximising Efficiency

 This level of fleet management is far more effective than simply seeing your employees’ locations.
-With alerts and timestamps, you’re able to create complete snapshots of each employee’s workday.
-Having this data gives you greater insight into where your employees are spending the most time.
-Once you have this snapshot, you’ll be able to dig deeper into the reasons for inefficiencies and establish better systems.
+You can create comprehensive snapshots of each employee’s workday, complete with alerts and timestamps.
+This data gives you greater insight into where your employees spend the most time.
+Once you have this snapshot, you can delve deeper into the reasons for inefficiencies and establish more effective systems.

-For example, you may discover that one employee often arrives late to his or her first stop or takes an unexpectedly long time to get from one job to another.
+For example, you may discover that one employee often arrives late to their first stop or takes an unexpectedly long time to get from one job to another.
 Disciplining an employee without understanding their situation may not help resolve any issues, but having detailed location data will allow you to examine the situation more closely.

-Utilising a GPS tracking system may help you decide that the designated route for that employee follows a school bus route or a road that is notoriously slow during rush hour.
-Creating a more efficient work environment starts with understanding the specific challenges employees are facing.
+Utilising a GPS tracking system may help you decide whether the designated route for that employee follows a school bus route or a road that is notoriously slow during rush hour.
+Creating a more efficient work environment starts with understanding the specific challenges each employee faces..

 Theft Protection

-When a staggering $650 million of high-cost construction machinery is stolen from work sites around Australia each year, something’s got to give.
+A staggering $650 million worth of high-cost construction equipment is stolen from work sites around Australia annually.

-Equipment theft has a devastating knock-on effect for businesses and owner-operators.
-The cost to businesses is therefore significant, not only as an insurance cost but also as an operational cost.
+Equipment theft has a devastating knock-on effect on businesses and owner-operators.
+Therefore, the cost to businesses is significant, not only as an insurance cost but also as an operational cost.

-With your GPS tracker, you can provide real-time insight into the location, status, and productivity of your equipment anywhere, anytime.
-Recovery of the equipment is significantly aided by knowing its exact location.
+Your GPS tracker can provide real-time insight into the location, status, and productivity of your equipment anywhere, anytime.
+Knowing the equipment's exact location significantly aids recovery.

-Getting your equipment back can be more cost-effective from a productivity point of view.
-While assets might be damaged when stolen, it is often quicker to fix items than it is to replace them, especially when it comes to specialist equipment.
+Getting your equipment back can be more cost-effective from a productivity standpoint.
+While stolen assets may be damaged, it is often quicker to repair items, especially specialised equipment, than to replace them.

-The most effective recovery method is GPS based tracking systems (telematics).
-The reason telematics is more effective is that it supplies up to date location-based information about where assets are.
-GPS enables a quick and efficient response that reduces the recovery time but can do so before equipment becomes damaged.
+The most effective recovery method is telematics, a GPS-based tracking system.
+Telematics is more effective because it provides up-to-date, location-based information about the current location of assets.
+GPS enables a quick and efficient response, reducing the recovery time.

-Even if the asset isn’t recovered immediately, the timely notification of the theft of an asset can allow sufficient notice to arrange alternative replacements, rather than employees showing up to collect a piece of plant or equipment only to discover it has been stolen.
+Even if the asset isn’t recovered immediately, timely notification of the theft can allow sufficient time to arrange alternative replacements, rather than employees showing up to collect a piece of plant or equipment only to discover it is not there.

 • Tardiness